-3 The UN Secretary General has repeatedly called on all state and non-state parties since 2009 to "avoid the use of explosive weapons with wide-area effects in populated areas", including most recently in the 'Report of the Secretary-General on the protection of civilians in armed conflict' (S/2017/414).
-Since 2011, the ICRC has stated that "due to the significant likelihood of indiscriminate effects and despite the absence of an express legal prohibition for specific types of weapons, the ICRC considers that explosive weapons with a wide impact area should be avoided in densely populated areas", see http://bit.ly/2uLSsJm and diseases.
-Damage to sanitation systems create additional problems around maintaining basic levels of hygiene, which can cause further onset of illness and diseases.
-In Yemen, the conflict has resulted in a severe cholera epidemic.
-The destruction of commercial buildings and transport infrastructure impedes access to, and availability of, vital provisions including food.
-Humanitarian access can be hampered, or stopped entirely, as humanitarian and relief organisations struggle to access particularly violent areas.
-Damage to electricity, energy, power further compound such problems, and in some instances prevents the civilian population from fleeing the area.
-The use of explosive weapons in populated areas represents one of the main causes of forced displacement.
-Countless civilians are driven from their homes and displaced, and suffer from psychological distress and trauma.
+Beyond those killed and injured, an even greater number of civilians are affected as a result of damage to essential infrastructure and services.
+The bombing and bombardment of towns and cities destroys homes leaving people without shelter.
+Hospital buildings are damaged hampering the provision and quality of medical care to civilian populations in desperate need of it, making it additionally difficult to manage treatable injuries and diseases at a tine when the civilian population is in desperate need of medical care.6 Damage to sanitation systems create additional problems around maintaining basic levels of hygiene, which can cause further onset of illness and diseases.
+In Yemen, the conflict has facilitated the onset of a severe cholera epidemic.7 The destruction of commercial buildings and transport infrastructure impedes access to, and availability of, vital provisions including food.8 Humanitarian access can be hampered, or stopped entirely, as humanitarian and relief organisations struggle to access particularly violent areas.9 Damage to electricity, energy, power further compound such problems, and in some instances prevents the civilian population from fleeing the area.10 The use of explosive weapons in populated areas represents one of the main causes of forced displacement.
+Countless civilians are driven from their homes and displaced, and suffer from psychological distress and trauma.11